Foxify52/RVG_tts/README.md

  - [X] Further code condensing
  - [ ] Multi-lang support

+## Other languages
+In order to use a different language, a new forward tacotron model must be trained.
+This is something I cannot do without a dataset.
+This is where I ask the community for help.
+If you can provide a dataset, please do.

 ## Credits
 [Forward Tacotron](https://github.com/as-ideas/ForwardTacotron) is licensed under the [MIT License](https://github.com/as-ideas/ForwardTacotron/blob/master/LICENSE)